Search

 The eventual death of a spouse is not spoken of in our marriage preparation.
 I think it should be talked about.
 One partner is sure to experience it.

-I have come to think of my widowhood as “part two” of my vocation as a wife.
-I just discovered that the Church agrees with me.
 “Widowhood, accepted bravely as a continuation of the marriage vocation, should be esteemed by all” ( Gaudium et spes, 48)

 I am profoundly altered both by the love I knew and the suffering I lived through.